Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgDetachFromResponse"></a>

 ### MsgDetachFromResponse
+Deprecated: do not use

 MsgDetachFromResponse is the Msg/DetachFrom response type.

-Note: deprecated